elchun/contact_graspnet_pytorch/README.md

 <p align="center">
   <img src="examples/7.png" width="640" title="UOIS + Contact-GraspNet"/>
 </p>
+Note: This image is from the original Contact-GraspNet repo.
+Results may vary.
 --> close the window to go to next scene

 Given a .npy/.npz file with just a 3D point cloud (in meters), execute [for example](examples/realsense_crop_sigma_001.png):